nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-  Adding a new student to a group will automatically add them to all existing sessions, but deleting a student from a group will NOT delete them from existing sessions (To preserve historical data).
+  Adding a new student to a group will automatically add them to all existing sessions, but deleting a student from a group will NOT delete them from existing sessions (to preserve historical data).
 </div>
 <br>